Vyncent-vdW/us_vehicles_project/README.md

-# 🚗 Vehicles US Project
+# 🚗 Vehicles Listings App

 Interactive exploration of the US used vehicles listings dataset.
 The project contains: